 Research Ethics Applications (Exeter)

-Please consult the Geography Research Ethics (Exeter) ELE pages before starting a new e-Ethics application.
+Please consult the information on the Geography Research Ethics (Exeter) ELE pages before starting a new e-Ethics application.
 This will direct you to the right online system for you to start and submit your ethics application.

-The Geography Ethics Committee is unable to approve research involving NHS patients, staff, data or facilities; UK Social Care organisations or service users; adults without the capacity to consent; work with the prison service, offenders or those on probation; participants who are members of the Armed Forces; research with a clinical trials design, and research involving harms to animals.
-These require review by nationally recognised and independent research ethics committees.
-If your proposed research involves these groups, please consult the chair of the Geography Ethics Committee, or contact Gail Seymour of the University Ethics Committee for further advice.
+The Geography Ethics Committee is unable to approve research involving NHS patients, staff, data or facilities; UK Social Care organisations or service users; adults without the capacity to consent; work with the prison service, offenders or those on probation; participants who are members of the Armed Forces; research with a clinical trials design; and research involving harms to animals.
+These require external review by nationally recognised and independent research ethics committees.
+If your proposed research involves these groups, please consult the chair of the Geography Ethics Committee, or contact the University Research Ethics and Governance team for further advice.